 Phonetic translation plus meaning translation

-In this words, the first one or two characters are phonetic re-writing of the English words, while the last character gives us the meaning.
-And 迷你裙 is especially good.
-In English, “mini” only means small, tiny.
-But after it entered Chinese, it became more expressive.
-Not only does it capture the sound of the original word, but also gives the effect of the word, “charm you”.
+迷你裙 is particularly good.
+It literally means “charm you skirt”.
+Not only does it capture the sound of the original word “mini”, but also gives the effect, “charm you”.
 It is like turning a bicycle into a motorcycle.

 Roman letters in Chinese